Not All Returns Are Created Equal: Understanding Post-Tax Yields in Real Estate and Private Credit Investments

 199A QBI Deduction

-For example, an investor in the 25% federal tax bracket could see an advertised yield of 8.1%¹ effectively increase to a tax-equivalent yield of approximately 8.65% when factoring in the Qualified Business Income (QBI) deduction.
+For example, an eligible investor in the 25% federal tax bracket could see an advertised yield of 8.1%¹ effectively increase to a tax-equivalent yield of approximately 8.65% when factoring in the Section 199A deduction.

 tax-equivalent-yield

-The Arrived Private Credit Fund Invest in real estate projects nationwide with an 8.1% historic annualized yield.
+The Arrived Private Credit Fund Invest in a diversified portfolio of short-term loans secured by residential real estate, providing a historic 8.1%+ annualized yield.

 Depreciation benefits